-That doesn't mean you'll lose all of your belongings.
-The lender can't take everything you own because some of your property will be exempt from collectors (we explain how to determine whether property is exempt below).
+However, the lender can't take everything you own because some of your property will be exempt from collectors.
+We explain how to determine whether property is exempt below.

 Also, the lender won't seize property unless it's worthwhile to do so—that is, the lender would need to recoup a reasonable amount after subtracting sales costs.

-Your car loan deficiency likely isn't a considerable amount, so the lender will be looking for assets that are cheap to recover or "easy pickings" like:
+Judgment creditors look for assets that are simple to recover or "easy pickings" like:

-It costs a lot to seize things like a car, boat, or home, and it takes time, too.
-But a lender will do it if you owe a lot and the property is valuable enough to pay any outstanding loans secured by the property (like a home or car loan—the lender would have to pay it in full), the deficiency judgment, and costs of sale.
+Judgment creditors don't often take physical property because many people can protect their belongings, and it costs a lot to seize things like a car, boat, or home.
+But a lender will do it if you owe a lot and the property is valuable enough to pay any outstanding loans secured by the property in addition to the deficiency judgment and costs of sale.
+For instance, if a lender seized a financed home or car, the lender would have to pay off the loan in full before using any sales proceeds.

-If the lender can't find your assets and your debt is substantial, the lender might force you to disclose what you own and its location in court under oath.
+If the lender can't find your assets and your debt is substantial, the lender might force you to disclose the location of your assets in court under oath.
 The procedure is typically known as a "debtor's examination."

-The easiest way to handle a deficiency is by paying it.
+The easiest way to handle a deficiency is to pay it.
 But if you can't, you have options.
-Here are common ways to handle collection attempts.
+Here are common ways of handling collection attempts.

 In most cases, this isn't a good approach.
 Not only will a judgment accrue interest over time, but a creditor can often renew and extend the collectible life of a judgment for decades.
 Because a judgment amount increases significantly over time, you won't want to ignore the debt unless you're a "judgment-proof" debtor without collectible assets now and for the foreseeable future.